 Hours of Operation

-The business hours of the Embassy of the United States are Monday to Thursday, from 7:30 a.m. to 5:30 p.m. and Friday from 8:00 a.m. to 12:00 p.m., excluding Bolivian and American Holidays.
-However, access to the Consular Section is by appointment only
+The business hours of the Embassy of the United States are Monday to Thursday, from 08:00 a.m. to 5:30 p.m. and Friday from 8:00 a.m. to 12:00 p.m., excluding Bolivian and American Holidays.
+However, access to the Consular Section is by appointment only.

-The Embassy in La Paz is at an elevation of approximately 3,700 meters above sea level.
+The embassy in La Paz is at an elevation of approximately 3,700 meters above sea level.
 Some applicants may experience altitude sickness when coming from lower elevations.
-To avoid altitude sickness, we recommend applicants drink plenty of water before and after arriving in La Paz.
-We also recommend applicants bring light snacks (pre-packaged, single-serve food items) with them to the interview.
-Please note that applicants will not be permitted to bring any beverages with them into the Embassy compound, however drinking fountains are available at the Embassy.
+To avoid altitude sickness, we recommend applicants to drink plenty of water before and after arriving in La Paz.
+We also recommend applicants to bring light snacks (pre-packaged, single-serve food items) with them to the interview.
+Please note that applicants will not be permitted to bring any beverages with them into the embassy compound, however drinking fountains are available at the embassy.

 The following people may be allowed to enter with the visa applicant: